Efficient Automatic Scheduling of Imaging and Vision Pipelines for the GPU

 \section{Why is There a Scalability Problem?}

 Consider a program consisting of a chain of stencils, where each point to be computed depends on a stencil of points from a previous stage of the program (Figure \ref{fig:stencil-chain}).
-This computation pattern is common in deep learning architectures (e.g., a sequence of depthwise separable convolution layers), image processing algorithms, and physics simulation.
+This computation pattern is common in image processing algorithms, physics simulation, and deep learning architectures (e.g., a sequence of depthwise separable convolution layers).
 How would you implement this program for high performance on the GPU?
 Any implementation will need to balance the trade off between memory locality, redundant recomputation, and parallelism.

 \paragraph{Separate Kernels} The simplest approach is to schedule each stage of the chain in a separate kernel.
 In this case, both \code{intermed} and \code{output} will be computed in separate kernels: